 Family environment scale: To measure family environment the Family Environment Scale (F.E.S.) by Sanjay Vohra (1998).
-To obtain the social. interpersonal environmental and characteristics of families and to assess the perception of the family environment is the aim of this Scale (F.E.S.).
+To social. and interpersonal obtain the environmental characteristics of families and to assess the perception of the family environment is the aim of this Scale (F.E.S.).
 The original F.E.S. questionnaire consists of 98 statements.
-The statements in the inventory try to identify characteristics of an environment, which would exert or press toward all the important constituents of its main domain: Cohesion, Competitive Framework, Expressiveness, Moral Independence, Orientation.
+The statements in the inventory try to identify characteristics of an environment, which would exert or press toward all the important constituents of its main domain: Cohesion, Competitive Framework.
+Expressiveness, Independence, Moral Orientation.
 Organization, and Recreational Orientation.
 Each item of every sub-scale is on yes or no forms.